otseng/biblemate/README.md

 Watch this video: https://youtu.be/50m1KRj6uhs

-BibleMate AI can also automatically select an appropriate tool to address your request.
+BibleMate AI can also automatically select a single tool to address your request.
 Simply begin your request with `@` followed by a space, instead of specifying a tool name.
 For example,

 ```
 @ Read Deut 6:4; John 3:16